pantheon-systems/solr-power/README.md

 Search is critical for your site, but the default search for WordPress leaves a lot to be desired.
 Improve your user experience with the Apache Solr search engine for your WordPress website.

-* Fast results, with better accuracy
+* Fast results, with better accuracy.
 * Enables faceting on fields such as tags, categories, author, and page type.
-* Indexing and faceting on custom fields
+* Indexing and faceting on custom fields.
+* Drop-in support for [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query) with the "solr-integrate" parameter set to true.
 * Completely replaces default WordPress search, just install and configure.
 * Completely integrated into default WordPress theme and search widget.
 * Very developer-friendly: uses the modern [Solarium](http://www.solarium-project.org/) library